Addressing the DESI DR2 Phantom-Crossing Anomaly and Enhanced $H_0$ Tension with Reconstructed Scalar-Tensor Gravity: Implications for Cosmological Tensions

 \subsubsection{The Hubble Tension}

-It is worth noting that pure dynamical dark energy models (CPL) within general relativity do not produce any significant improvement over the standard $\Lambda$CDM framework.
 The $\Lambda$CDM value inferred from the CMB remains in strong disagreement with the SH0ES determination ($H_0 = 73.04 \pm 1.04$), exhibiting a tension of approximately $4.9\sigma$.
 In comparison, the CPL model—according to Table~VII of \citet{DESI:2025zgx}—yields $H_0 = 63.7^{+1.7}_{-2.1}$ from the Planck + DESI combination, corresponding to a $\sim 4.3\sigma$ discrepancy relative to SH0ES (see Fig.\ref{fig:hubble_tension_worsens}).
 Similarly, the DESI BAO+CMB+Pantheon+ analysis infers a value of $H_0 = 67.54 \pm 0.59$, which is about $4.6\sigma$ lower than SH0ES.